Top of the page

-Hemolytic disease happens when substances called antibodies in the mother's blood destroy red blood cells in her baby's blood.
+Hemolytic disease happens when substances called antibodies in the mother's blood cause red blood cells in her baby's blood to be destroyed.
 This can occur when the blood types of a mother and her baby do not match.

 All blood has something called an Rh antigen (or Rh factor).
 This is what makes a blood type positive or negative.